Cdwright93/FullStack-Intro/Pt_2.md

 		- An option with the value and display text of desc

 2) Generating URL Params
 - _Approach_: Now that we have our input fields setup, we need to use those inputs to generate the parameter portion of our url inside of the useEffect function of ```<App/>```.
-We will be creating a new function to generate the parameter string and set a new urlParams state variable in the body of <App/>.
-We will then pass that generator function down as a prop into <OptionBar/> to update the urlParams state variable every time a user updates one of the input fields.
+We will be creating a new function to generate the parameter string and set a new urlParamString state variable in the body of ```<App/>```.
+We will then pass that generator function down as a prop into ```<OptionBar/>``` to update the urlParamString state variable every time a user updates one of the input fields.
 - Add a new state variable to ```<App/>``` called urlParamString and initialize it to an empty string "".
 - In the body of ```<App/>```, create a new function called generateUrlParams with the parameters limit, page, sortBy and order.
 	- This function should take these four parameters and create a query param string that will be concatenated onto our blogs fetch url.
 The param string should start with a question mark "?".
 Then for each parameter, concatenate the string {parameter-name}={parameter-value} onto the param string separated by an "&".
 Once you generate the query string in the function, set the state variable urlParamString to the generated query string.
 E.G. If limit = 5 and page = 2, the urlParamString state variable should be set to "?limit=5&page=2".
 If the limit = 4, page = 3, sortBy = createdAt and order = asc, the urlParamString state variable should be set to "?limit=4&page=3&sortBy=createdAt&order=asc".